francojeferson/challenge-artificial-intelligence/memory-bank/activeContext.md

 - Updated ingestion modules for text, PDF, video, and image resources with enhanced content extraction and metadata handling
 - Added index_manager.py to support indexing functionality
-- Updated requirements.txt with refined dependencies for data processing, text, PDF, video, and image handling
+- Updated requirements.txt with refined dependencies for data processing, text, PDF, video, and image handling, replacing `whisper` with `vosk` due to installation issues
 - Enhanced run.py to integrate ingestion modules and build an index for search functionality
+- Created `resource_ingestor.py` to define `ResourceIngestor` class for managing ingestion of various resource types
+- Updated `video_ingestor.py` to use `vosk` for video transcription and provided instructions for Vosk model setup
+- Resolved multiple `ModuleNotFoundError` and `ImportError` issues to ensure `run.py` executes successfully
+- Updated `run.py` to ingest resources directly from the `resources/` directory if specific subdirectories are empty or do not exist

 ## Next Steps

 1. Complete the indexing module implementation using index_manager.py for efficient resource retrieval
+2. Investigate why no resources are being ingested (reported 0 for each type) and ensure resources are correctly placed in expected directories
-2. Prototype adaptive prompt logic for user knowledge assessment and content generation
+3. Prototype adaptive prompt logic for user knowledge assessment and content generation
-3. Implement content generation module
+4. Implement content generation module
-4. Develop user interface for interactive, adaptive learning
+5. Develop user interface for interactive, adaptive learning
-5. Integrate and test all modules
+6. Integrate and test all modules
-6. Finalize documentation (including up-to-date COMMENTS.md with architecture, libraries, design decisions, improvements, unmet requirements)
+7. Finalize documentation (including up-to-date COMMENTS.md with architecture, libraries, design decisions, improvements, unmet requirements)
-7. Repository management and delivery
+8. Repository management and delivery
-8. Ensure all deliverables and milestones meet PRD success criteria and non-functional requirements
+9. Ensure all deliverables and milestones meet PRD success criteria and non-functional requirements

 ## Active Decisions & Considerations